Completing check-in and check-out for your boat

 At the end of all this, they might get you to sign on a clip-board to evidence that they’ve completed this formal handover (but they don’t always).

-Once you’re happy with the boat (and you should be, because we only work with operators who we trust), then it’s yours for keeps – enjoy!
-But look after it!)
+Once you’re happy with the boat (and you should be, because we only work with operators who we trust), then the boat is yours – enjoy!
+But look after it!

-You’ll be asked to return the yacht before 5pm or 6pm the day before you check-out – you’ll be checking out reasonably early in the morning, so there wouldn’t be any time to sail tomorrow anyways.
+You’ll be asked to return the yacht to the marina before 5pm or 6pm the day before you check-out – you’ll be checking out reasonably early in the morning, so there wouldn’t be any time to sail tomorrow anyways.

-After performing the inspections, if there is any damage, they’ll come up with a value for it, which should be a reasonable price to repair or replace the damaged item.
+After performing the inspections, if there's no damage, then they will release the charge on your credit card.
+If there is any damage, they’ll come up with a value for it, which should be a reasonable price to repair or replace the damaged item.
 Often this is only an estimate, so it is open to some negotiation, but we trust our charter operators not to charge excessive amounts.
 Make sure you agree with the damage done, and the valuations.

-If there are any deductions (which is happens on only about 10% of all charters) then they’ll ask if you prefer to pay in cash or for it to be deducted from the security deposit on the credit card.
-If you have charter deposit insurance, be sure to get an itemised receipt of any damages and values, as the insurer will want to review this paperwork (and may even go back to the charter operator if they disagree with anything).
+If there are any damage deductions then they’ll ask if you prefer to pay in cash or for it to be deducted from the security deposit on the credit card.
+If you have charter deposit insurance, be sure to get photographs of the damage, plus an itemised receipt of any damages and values, as the insurer will want to review this paperwork (and may even go back to the charter operator if they disagree with anything).

 After any deductions have been paid, there’s normally one last form to sign before the boat is officially theirs again, and you can take a big sigh of relief.